Los Vaqueros Reservoir: 2010–2012 expansion project

-2017 expansion study
+2017 expansion proposal

 A coalition of 12 Bay Area water agencies formally approved a study of expanding the reservoir by increasing the existing dam height by another 55 feet to a total height of 273 feet.
 The proposed project would increase capacity of the reservoir from the present 160000 acre.ft to 275000 acre.ft at an estimated cost of $800 million.

 In August 2017, the East Bay Times reported that the estimated cost of the expansion had increased from the previously announced $800 million to $914 million.
 It also reported that six environmental groups had written a letter of support for the proposed expansion to the California Water Commission.
 Groups signing the letter included Nature Conservancy, Audubon California, Planning and Conservation League, California Waterfowl Association, Defenders of Wildlife, and Point Blue Conservation Science.
-If the Commission grants the funds, construction could start in 2022 and be completed in 2026, according to the Times.
+If the Commission grants the funds, construction could have started in 2022 and been completed in 2026, according to the Times.
+By 2024, the estimated cost of the expansion had increased to nearly $1.6 billion, and the California Department of Fish and Wildlife updated the relevant permit for drawing water from the reservoir, making the requirements stricter.
+There was also disagreement among the eight water agencies slated to participate in the project as to which agency should shoulder the most financial risk and pay for additional cost overruns if they came up.
+Multiple agencies have lowered their support for the project or withdrawn from it entirely, and the board of the Contra Costa Water District told its staff to draw up papers to pull their agency out of the deal, with a formal vote expected in November 2024.
+The East Bay Times described this move as "the death knell for the project," which cost the eight water agencies participating in the project over $4.4 million and thousands of hours of staff time.